hmugdet/coursera-test/README.md

-# coursera-test
+# Khanate of Mughdat
-Test for coursera
+Welcome compatriots